panzerdp/dmitripavlutin.com/content/posts/047-render-props-cb-hell/index.md

 }
 ```

-When using render props, sooner or later you'll face a problem of nesting multiple components with render props: the *render props callback hell*.
+When using this pattern, sooner or later you'll face a problem of nesting components within multiple render prop callbacks: *render props callback hell*.

 In this post, I will describe 3 simple and efficient approaches on how to solve this problem: using class component, function composition or `react-adopt` tool.